bulatgrzegorz/bulatgrzegorz.github.io/_posts/2026-08-26-recovering-service-caches.md

 1. Load all products from PostgreSQL
 2. Start consuming Kafka from "now"

 Fast, cheap, one big query and you're live.
-It's also broken, and the way it breaks is subtle enough that it'll pass every test you write on your laptop.
+It's also broken, and the way it breaks is subtle enough that it's hard to discover.

 Here's the timeline.
 The cache consumer and the projector are independent — they read Kafka at their own pace.
 Watch what happens when they interleave badly: